-The associate dean for curriculum, the associate dean for admissions and student affairs, the associate dean for diversity and inclusion, the director of academic enhancement, and the assistant dean for medical education, and the associate dean for the regional campus (or his or her designee from among the assistant deans for the regional campus) are non-voting ex officio members of ASAC.
+The associate dean for curriculum, the associate dean for admissions and student affairs, the associate dean for diversity and inclusion, the director of academic enhancement, the assistant dean for medical education, and the associate dean for the regional campus (or his or her designee from among the assistant deans for the regional campus) are non-voting ex officio members of ASAC.
 The registrar shall staff the committee and keep minutes as described below.

 III.
 General policies

 - Official votes may be taken when a quorum (greater than 50% of voting members) is present.
 All motions, except for a motion for dismissal, are passed by majority of voting members present.
 A motion for dismissal requires a two-thirds majority of voting members present.
 ASAC members with a conflict of interest regarding a particular student shall recuse themselves from voting or participating in discussions or deliberations pertaining to the student, and shall absent themselves during any such discussions or deliberations.
 Conflicts of interest include, but are not limited to, a family relationship; a coaching, mentorship or advisory relationship; a doctor-patient relationship; a business associate; a close personal or working relationship with a student’s family member; or any other relationship that might be construed as compromising the committee member’s objectivity in any manner.
 Any ASAC members who have assigned failing grades to a student shall recuse and absent themselves from votes surrounding that failure, and further shall recuse and absent themselves from any discussions and votes about future system, course or clerkship failures for that student, irrespective of whether those ASAC members are involved in the future assessment/grading.

 - All members are required to sign and abide by a confidentiality agreement at the beginning of each academic year.
 All members are required to sign and abide by the Conflicts of Interest Policy at the beginning of each academic year.